 Select a character who you actually know something about and who you admire.
 Explain why you admire the character and how this relates to your personal values and aspirations.
 For example

 "I would choose to be Sherlock Holmes as I admire his analytical and problem-solving skills, his intuition and intelligence."

 3. If you were having a dinner party and could invite three famous people, who would they be?

 This is similar to the above interview question.
 The list of possible people is endless, again just ensure you have a good reason for selecting whoever you do.
 For example,

-"I would invite the Pope, the Dalai Lama and the US President.
-They could discuss how they would reduce conflict and anger in places like the Middle East and hopefully our President would put their ideas into action."
+"I would invite the Pope, the Dalai Lama and Nelson Mandela.
+They could discuss how they would reduce conflict and anger in the world and how to put their their ideas into action."